hariJP/LinuxTools/README.md

     and the iso file should be kept in the targetted disk that is my pendrive address that we found earlier ``` /dev/sda1```

     hence the line becomes ```$ sudo dd if=/home/kali/Downloads/ubuntu_i386.iso of=/dev/sda1 status=progress offlag=sync``` in my case.

+    wait until the terminal completely writes the iso file in bootable pendrive the after comletion properly exit the terminal to avoid corruption in the bootable pendrive.